Andrettin/Wyrmsun/readme.txt

 * AI
 - Improved the performance of AI resource gathering.

+* Buildings
+- Markets now display how many seconds it will take until their inventory refreshes in their interface.

 * Factions
 - Fixed issue which prevented players from founding a faction of the same type as their current one.